AzureIoTGBB/iot-academy/Month_2/Day_2/Lab1.md

 ### Create an Azure Digital Twins instance

 ![](./media/quickstart-azure-digital-twins-explorer/portal1.png)

 ![](./media/quickstart-azure-digital-twins-explorer/portal2.png)

+Select the resource group that you created during Day 1: rg-iotacademy

 ![](./media/quickstart-azure-digital-twins-explorer/portal3.png)

 3. Fill in the fields on the **Basics** tab of setup, including your Subscription, Resource group, a Resource name for your new instance, and Region.
 Check the **Assign Azure Digital Twins Data Owner Role** box to give yourself permissions to manage data in the instance.